rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    Some things have to be in the subconscious - How will I best teach this topic?
 How do I design this software?
 How do things fit together in this research?
 That's where insight comes from.

-1. Preliminary planning for the new mediascheme version of CSC 151.
-   `preliminary-planning-new-mediascheme-csc151.md`.

-1. The value of things.
-(The start of a new series on being a packrat.)
-   Michelle and I argue about stuff.
-A lot.
-   Anyone who knows me knows that I accumulate.
-I accumulate for a variety of reasons.
-But one reason that I accumulate is that I assign meaning to things.
-That Willa Cather book?
-I bought it for my mother.
-And, even though mom eventually learned enough about Cather's anti-semitism that she could no longer stomach reading Cather, I still think about the shelf of Willa Cather books on the landing at home and about the joy of finding a new one for her.
-That Willa Cather book that mom never even owned, but wasn't in her collection?
-Same thing.
-The object ties me to my mother [1].
-That old issue of _Scientific American_ that I'll probably never read.
-It's one of the huge collection that Salva Luria gave to me.
-I kept one issue [2] to remember the gift.
-   Next musing: But the number of things I accumulate, particularly things that I accumulate for other reasons, means that the special things also get lost.
-And so I'm always reluctant to throw something away, because a special thing may be there, even if I'm not sure what the special thing is.
-Michelle says "Take a picture".
-But a picture is not the same as the item.
-   [1] Amazingly, even thinking about that issue makes me cry.
-   [2] Well, probably a half dozen issues.

 1. Giving up meat.
 I was talking to an alum and his family about [my decision to give up sugar](processed-sugar) and my realization that I